akkirajput/CodeChef/Readme.md

-Hello This is Repository for Data Structures and Algorithm
+Hello This is Repository for Codechef Solutions